Need to talk? Call 1800 882 436.

 How much sleep do I need when I am pregnant?

-But, getting more sleep isn't always easy.
-It can be especially difficult if you have work, other children, or other responsibilities.
+Getting more sleep is not always easy.
+It can be even more difficult if you have work, other children, or other responsibilities.
 To get enough rest, it can help to:

 • have a daytime nap